 Focusing on solving these problems and improving creating an environment for better technology usage and innovation can help India in becoming the manufacturing hub it aspires to become.

-Recently released The World Bank’s survey report on ‘Doing business 2018’ has positioned India in the 100th position among top countries that have favourable environment for business.
-The current position is 32 places up from India’s last recorded position.
+The World Bank’s survey report on ‘Doing business 2019’ has positioned India in the 77th position among top countries that have favourable environment for business.
+The current position is 54 places up from India’s recorded position in 2016.
 It clearly endorses the economic reformation within the country and eagerness to become a knowledge based, technology driven economy.

 Make in India program, launched by the Hon’ble Prime Minister of India, Mr. Narendra Modi has made quite an impact in improving the manufacturing scenario within India.
 Most notably, the solar sector has flourished and has become the perfect example of Indian manufacturing growth.
-Policy initiatives, supply side reforms, green corridors program, mandate enforcements, and solar parks policy favoured towards Indian solar energy sector saw huge growth in manufacturing (8400 MW) and installed solar (14 GW) capacities in India.
+Policy initiatives, supply side reforms, green corridors program, mandate enforcement, and solar parks policy favoured towards Indian solar energy sector saw huge growth in manufacturing and installed over 30 GW solar capacities in India.